-Each performance right entitles the holder to one (1) ordinary share in Gale Pacific Limited in the event that the performance rights are exercised.
+Each performance right entitles the holder to one ordinary share in the Company in the event that the performance rights are exercised.
 Performance rights carry no rights to dividends and no voting rights.

-The performance rights granted on 23 November 2017 are subject to the continuation of employment to 30 June 2020 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2017 to 30 June 2020.
-None of these rights can vest until the Company releases its FY20 annual report to the ASX (on or around 20th September 2020) and expire on 1 December 2020.

-The performance rights granted on 29 October 2018 are subject to the continuation of employment to 30 June 2021 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2018 to 30 June 2021.
-None of these rights can vest until the Company releases its FY21 annual report to the ASX (on or around 20th September 2021) and expire on 1 December 2021.
+The performance rights granted on 13 November 2018 are subject to the continuation of employment to 30 June 2021 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2018 to 30 June 2021.
+None of these rights can vest until the Company releases its FY21 annual report to the ASX (on or around 1st October 2021) and expire on 1 December 2021.

 The performance rights granted on 16 January 2020 are subject to the continuation of employment to 30 June 2022 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2020 to 30 June 2022.
-None of these rights can vest until the Company releases its FY22 annual report to the ASX (on or around 20th September 2022) and expire on 1 December 2022.
+None of these rights can vest until the Company releases its FY22 annual report to the ASX (on or around 1st October 2022) and expire on 1 December 2022.

+The performance rights granted on 30 October 2020 to the senior executives are subject to the continuation of employment to 30 June 2023 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2021 to 30 June 2023.